-- The project proposal demonstrates that the organization has sufficient expertise, skills, and human resources to implement the project. - The organization demonstrates that it has a clear understanding of the underlying issue that the project will address. - The organization demonstrates capacity for successful planning and responsible fiscal management.
+- Quality and Feasibility of the Program Idea 25 points: The program idea should be innovative and well developed, with sufficient detail about how project activities will be carried out.
+The proposals should demonstrate originality and outline clear, achievable objectives.
+The proposal includes a reasonable implementation timeline.
+The project scope is appropriate and clearly defined. - Organizational Capacity and Record on Previous Grants 25 points: - The project proposal demonstrates that the organization has sufficient expertise, skills, and human resources to implement the project. - The organization demonstrates that it has a clear understanding of the underlying issue that the project will address. - The organization demonstrates capacity for successful planning and responsible fiscal management.
 This includes a financial management system and a bank account. - Applicants who have received grant funds previously have been compliant with applicable rules and regulations. - Where partners are described, the applicant details each partner's respective role and provides curriculum vitae (CVs) for persons responsible for the project and financial administration.
-Proposed personnel, institutional resources, and partners are adequate and appropriate. - Project Planning/Ability to Achieve Objectives 15 points: The project plan is well developed, with sufficient detail about how activities will be carried out.
+Proposed personnel, institutional resources, and partners are adequate and appropriate. - Project Planning/Ability to Achieve Objectives 20 points: The project plan is well developed, with sufficient detail about how activities will be carried out.
 The proposal specifies target audiences, participant recruitment, and geographic areas of implementation.
 The proposal outlines clear, achievable objectives.
 The proposal includes a reasonable implementation timeline.
-The project scope is appropriate and clearly defined. - Strength of communication, media, and outreach plans 10 points: Describe your communications and outreach plan.
-This can include communications strategies for generating engagement with AWE graduates, social media presence, media outreach, and any other post-specific communication ideas.
-How will readership and engagement with AWE-related communications be monitored?
-ECA will provide a logo and additional AWE communications materials. - Budget 10 points: The budget and narrative justification are sufficiently detailed.
+The project scope is appropriate and clearly defined.

+- Budget 10 points: The budget and narrative justification are sufficiently detailed.
 The budget demonstrates that the organization has devoted time to accurately determine expenses associated with the project instead of providing rough estimates.
 Costs are reasonable in relation to the proposed activities and anticipated results.
 The results and proposed outcomes justify the total cost of the project.
 Budget items are reasonable, allowable, and allocable. - Monitoring and Evaluation 10 points: There is a complete and thorough draft submission of a M&E Performance Monitoring Plan (PMP).
 This will include a list of proposed project activities, corresponding milestone, output, and outcome indicators, a description of data collection methods, and a timeline for collecting such information.
 The proposal presents a clear theory of change on how the program will address that problem.
-Further, if the project requires selecting participants, or beneficiaries, the proposal should articulate how the selection will be done in an equitable way.
 Use of the suggested template will satisfy these requirements.
-Funded projects will have their plans finalized during the negotiation phase, and monitoring plans may be subject to periodic updates throughout the life of the project.

-• Sustainability - 15 points: The project proposal describes clearly the approach that will be used to ensure maximum sustainability or advancement of project goals after the end of project activity.
+Funded projects will have their plans finalized during the negotiation phase, and monitoring plans may be subject to periodic updates throughout the life of the project. - Sustainability 10 points: The project proposal describes clearly the approach that will be used to ensure maximum sustainability or advancement of project goals after the end of project activity.